LoyAngel/vue3-uni-persona5/README.md

 # Persona5 Sytle Uniapp Project

 ## Project introduction
 This is a project that imitates the style of the game Persona5.
-It contains the walkthrough of the game and persona caculator functions.
+It contains the walkthrough of the game and persona calculator functions.
 The project is developed using the uniapp framework.
 ## Project structure
 ```
 > src